discourse/discourse/README.md

 <a href="http://www.discourse.org/">![Logo](images/discourse.png)</a>

 Discourse is the 100% open source, next-generation discussion platform built for the next decade of the Internet.

-Whenever you need ...
+It works as:

 - a mailing list
-- a forum to discuss something
+- a discussion forum
-- a chat room where you can type paragraphs
+- a longer form chat room

-... consider Discourse.

 To learn more about the philosophy and goals of the project, [visit **discourse.org**](http://www.discourse.org).